hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 less complex alternative to the NetCDF format.

 All time series files can specify dates with or without time zone information.
-Without time zone information, HydPy assumes the currently selected |Options.utcoffset|, which defaults to +60 minutes.
+Without time zone information, HydPy usually assumes the currently selected
+|Options.utcoffset|, which defaults to +60 minutes.
+The only exception is for NetCDF
+files, where it always assumes UTC+00 in compliance with the NetCDF-CF conventions.

 A new HydPy feature, applicable for all file formats but only realised for the group of input sequences so far, is the alternative usage of standard names.
 Class